**Flexible Payment Options Available – Get Prequalified Today!** Read More

 How Long Should a Furnace Last?

 Partnering with a heating contractor who has the proper certifications goes a long way when it comes to furnace installation.
 Our team will take their time and make sure that each step of the furnace installation process is completed correctly so that you have the best chance at a long furnace lifespan.
 Maintaining a three-foot clearance around the furnace is essential to promote proper airflow and prevent fire hazards.
+A bad installation can lead to short cycling, increased energy bills, and a lower lifespan of your system.
+Additionally, clogged filters restrict airflow, reducing furnace efficiency and potentially causing system malfunctions.

 After that, it’s up to you to keep up with regular homeowner maintenance.
 Examples of this include allowing your furnace to cool down, then wiping down the system to reduce the amount of dust buildup, and also checking the outside exhaust vent for any blockages.
 It’s also important to have both your furnace and air conditioner regularly serviced by professionals to ensure optimal performance and extend the life of your HVAC system.
 Additionally, testing carbon monoxide detectors before running your furnace for the heating season is crucial for safety.